-Our Audit Committee currently has five members: Dick Freeborough (Chair), Jay Forbes, Gerald Hooper, Micheál Kelly, and Michael Stramaglia.
-Following the Meeting, Mr. Hooper will step down from serving as a director and member of the Audit Committee.
-If elected at the Meeting, we intend to re-appoint Mr. Forbes to the Audit Committee to maintain its current composition (taking account of Mr. Hooper's planned retirement).
+Our Audit Committee currently has three members: Dick Freeborough (Chair), Micheál Kelly, and Michael Stramaglia.
+If elected at the Meeting, we intend to re-appoint Messrs.
+Freeborough, Kelly, and Stramaglia to the Audit Committee to maintain its current composition.
 Each committee member is an independent director who meets the additional independence criteria that apply to audit committees under Canadian securities laws.
 The Audit Committee has direct communication channels with our Finance department and meets directly with our external auditors, internal auditors, and Appointed Actuary on a regular basis.
 The Audit Committee mandate outlines the Audit Committee's responsibility for, among other things:

-- · overseeing the integrity of our financial statements, financial reporting process, and control environment; - reviewing our annual and interim financial statements, annual management's discussion and analysis ("MD&A"), certain regulatory filings, and related public disclosure prior to their release to the public: - recommending to the Board the external auditors to be appointed for the purpose of preparing or issuing an auditors' report or performing other audit, review, or attest services for us; - approving annual internal and external audit plans and overseeing the Board's relationship with internal and external auditors including their independence, performance, and compensation; - · pre-approving permitted non-audit services provided to us by our external auditors and their affiliates; - establishing policies and procedures for the receipt, retention, and treatment of complaints regarding questionable accounting or auditing matters, internal controls with respect to financial reporting and disclosure controls and procedures, and the confidential, anonymous submission by our employees of concerns regarding any of the foregoing; and - reviewing and approving our hiring policies regarding past and present partners and employees of our external auditors.
+- · overseeing the integrity of our financial statements, financial reporting process, and control environment; - reviewing our annual and interim financial statements, annual management's discussion and analysis ("MD&A"), certain regulatory filings, and related public disclosure prior to their release to the public; - recommending to the Board the external auditors to be appointed for the purpose of preparing or issuing an auditors' report or performing other audit, review, or attest services for us; - approving annual internal and external audit plans and overseeing the Board's relationship with internal and external auditors including their independence, performance, and compensation; - pre-approving permitted non-audit services provided to us by our external auditors and their affiliates; - establishing policies and procedures for the receipt, retention, and treatment of complaints regarding questionable accounting or auditing matters, internal controls with respect to financial reporting and disclosure controls and procedures, and the confidential, anonymous submission by our employees of concerns regarding any of the foregoing; and - reviewing and approving our hiring policies regarding past and present partners and employees of our external auditors.